rspec/rspec-rails/README.markdown

 * each example runs in its own transaction
   * not yet configurable
+    * i.e. no way to turn this off
 * model specs in spec/models
+* controller specs in spec/controllers
 * request specs in spec/requests
   * these wrap rails integration tests
 * rails assertions